 Estate planning can be as straightforward as a simple will that names guardians for the minor children of a young couple with modest assets, or a far more complex undertaking that involves intricate documents to achieve tax planning goals.

-Some of the documents we prepare are very simple to achieve straightforward goals, and others are much more complex and are often part of a comprehensive plan to achieve long-term tax and estate planning goals.
-These more complex documents might include generation skipping planning, charitable goals, complicated gift plans that rely on leveraged techniques, or planning for the disposition of special assets.
+Some of the documents we prepare are very simple and achieve straightforward goals, and others are much more complex and are often part of a comprehensive plan to achieve long-term tax and estate planning goals.
+These more complex documents might achieve generation skipping planning, charitable goals, complicated gift plans that rely on leveraged techniques, or planning for the disposition of special assets.

 Estate planning usually starts with an estate-planning questionnaire that we ask new clients to complete and send to us prior to our meeting so we will have the information we need to discuss the appropriate kind of plan to achieve the client’s goals.
 In many situations we need only a single meeting before we draft documents.
 The process can be more involved for families with substantial assets or special needs to address, and may require more meetings and additional documents.
 We will provide necessary tax planning advice for those who require it, as an overlay to the basic goals for an estate plan.
 It is useful to think of estate planning as a process that might evolve as a family’s circumstances (and the pertinent tax rules) develop and change.